anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 Why is this?

 Think about all the different numbers that Python can represent.
 That's _a lot_ of numbers!
 Certainly more numbers than there is memory in a computer.
 Consider that a typical computer in early 2021 might have around 8GB to 16GB of memory.
 That results in the machine having the ability to store anywhere from 8 to 16 billion distinct values at once.
 But in Python, we can have numbers far larger than 16 billion.
-If every number had to have a unique identifier then Python could attempt to guarantee this up to 16 billion, but what about 16 billion and one?
+If every number had to have a unique identifier then Python might be able to guarantee this up to 16 billion, but what about 16 billion and one?

 Instead, Python generally only creates as many numbers as are needed at any one time.
 Based on additional logic built into Python, it may attempt to keep some of them around to use for later.
 As an optimization, it also creates values for small, commonly used numbers ahead of time.

-Of course, when we assigned `a` directly to `b`, the result was that both `a` and `b` referred to the same value.
-But similarly, that's why we saw that when `a` and `b` were each set to `1` independently, they wound up referring to the same value.
+When we assigned `a` directly to `b`, the result was that both `a` and `b` referred to the same value, as we would expect.
+But similarly, that's why when `a` and `b` were each set to `1` independently, they also wound up referring to the same value.

 ![Fig 6.
 Arrangement of a and b after assigning 1 to both a and b.](figures/python-variables-number-a-b-4.png)

 *Fig 6.
 Arrangement of a and b after assigning 1 to both a and b.*

 But if both were set to say, `1000`, there's no guarantee they would both refer to the same value.
-Python might decide to make a number value of `1000` and point `a` to that value, then make another number value of `1000` and point `b` to that value.
+Python might decide to make a number value of `1000` and point `a` to that value, then make another number value of `1000` and point `b` to that other value.

 The following arrangement would be perfectly valid.